cpulvermacher/pam-login-interval/Readme.md

 ## Module Parameters

 You should specify the following parameters in the PAM configuration:

+### `target_user`
-- `target_user`: The user to limit logins for.
+The user to limit logins for.
 For any other users, this module will not interfere with logins.
 If not specified, the `min_interval` setting will be applied to all users!

+### `min_interval` (required)
-- `min_interval`: (required) The minimum duration since the user's last login.
+The minimum duration since the user's last login.
 This can be a number in seconds, or a duration in the form `1d2h3m4s` or `30m`.
 If a login is attempted before this time has elapsed, the login will be rejected.